- Help Wanted

 Are the prices negotiable, will you take less than what’s marked on the tag?

 NO, with one exception.
 Our consignors work very hard to prepare and bring top quality, gently worn, and like new items to the sale, and they create their own tags for each item by deciding what they think is a fair asking price.
 Since all these items do not belong to us personally, we do not have the right to change or alter anything on the consignors ticket.
-The one exception to this rule is our half-off sale on Saturday, from 9am-3pm, (see 'Schedule' for date).
+The one exception to this rule is our half-off sale on Tuesday, from 8am-6pm, (see 'Schedule' for date).
 When consignors create the tags for each item they have a choice as to whether or not to participate in the half off sale.
 They indicate this on the tag by placing an ‘ND’ in the lower left hand corner if they’ve chosen No Discount for their item.
 Items that are blank in the lower left hand corner will be discounted the entire day on Saturday.

 Are children allowed at the public sale?